 Health and Physical Teacher Education: School Wellness EducationOffered by: Physical and Health Education

 Slippery Rock University's Health and Physical Teacher Education program prepares you to help students maintain healthy lifestyles both at school and outside the classroom.
-Do you want to inspire young people to learn healthy habits that will decrease their chances of long-term health problems?
-Are you passionate about motivating children to start lifelong well-being behaviors that will lead them to healthy futures?
+Do you want to inspire young people to learn healthy habits that decrease their chances of long-term health problems?
+Are you passionate about motivating children to start lifelong behaviors that lead them to healthy futures?
 Look no further than SRU's School Wellness Education concentration.

 If you want to teach the next generation of students to embrace well-being and healthy lifestyles, the School Wellness Education major is perfect for you.
-As a School Wellness major, you educate and empower K-12 students to be physically active, make positive choices, and establish healthy behaviors.
+As a School Wellness student, you will learn to educate and empower students to be physically active, make positive choices, and establish healthy behaviors.
 This program is popular with students looking to become physical education (PE) or health teachers for grades K-12.

-Still not sure you should choose School Wellness?
-Read about how SRU is leading the nation in refocusing our curriculum to meet the needs of today's society, particularly children in K-12, by focusing on movement and wellness as a means for preventing chronic health problems.
+Want to know what sets Slippery Rock's program apart?
+Read about how SRU is leading the nation in refocusing our curriculum to meet the needs of today's society, particularly children's needs, by focusing on movement and wellness as a means for preventing chronic health problems.

 What Will You Learn?